In this article

 Troubleshooting Steps

-Step one: Confirm IP addresses align
+Step one: Confirm the public IP address

-nslookup myip.dnsfilter.com.
-103.247.36.36
+nslookup myip.dnsfilter.com. -server 103.247.36.36

 This command echoes back your IP address